 A life insurance policy states that you will pay premiums to an insurance company over time, and, in exchange, the company will pay a lump sum amount to a designated beneficiary upon your death.
 The money from your life insurance policy can help pay bills and help support your surviving family members’ living expenses.
 You may need to adjust the amount of your life insurance policy related to major life events, like buying a home, getting married, or having a child.

-There are two main types of life insurance policies:
+What are the different types of life insurance available?

 Term life insurance policies are usually less expensive than whole life insurance policies.
 This is because term life insurance policies only cover a set amount of time, while whole life insurance policies are intended to be permanent and because part of the money you pay is put away for savings.

 Most people buy life insurance to provide financial security for their families upon the death of the insured person.
 If this is your reason, the first step in calculating how much insurance to buy is to identify your dependents’ likely financial needs.
 If you are married, in a civil union, or have a significant other, you will want enough coverage to minimize your spouse’s or partner’s financial need after you are gone.
 If you have dependent children, you may want to help pay for their college tuition and other expenses.
 If your annual living expenses such as a mortgage on your home, personal or car loans, or property taxes are fairly high, you will need more insurance than someone whose home mortgage is fully paid for.